chukitow/dotfiles-1/README.md

 * :Remove command allows you to delete the current file
 * Change two simple quotes to double quotes by typing c s ' " (in visual model over the first simple quote) [ more info ](https://github.com/tpope/vim-surround)
+* Code autoalignation by the equal sign ("="), select the code in visual mode, then press Ctrl+a

 # File support
 * HAML